 SENDirect was founded by a group of disability charities assisted by government grants – see About us.

 Independent Parental Special Education Advice (IPSEA).
 They offer legally based information and advice to help get the right education for your child or young person.
-Check out their FAQ page.
-This includes: School duties Local autority duties
+Click icon for their website.
+Have a look at: Support Services Sarah’s story IPSEA was founded by SEN professionals – see history.

 Liaise provide free and confidential information, advice and support to parents of children and young people with Special Educational Needs and Disability.
 This might be a good place to look next for parents with concerns about SEN.